 In school at one time or another we've all heard about "grading on the curve".
-We intuitively know what this means: as a whole students scored badly on an exam for whatever reason, so the instructor will adjust the grades upwards.
+We intuitively know what this means: as a whole students scored badly on an assignment or exam or project for whatever reason, so the instructor will adjust the grades upwards.
 However, how many of us know how exactly how this is done?
-In this article I will discuss some methods to grade on a curve.
+In this article I will discuss some methods used to grade on a curve.

 Consider the following picture:

-The table shows the unadjusted score "absolute_score", and the grade for 26 students labelled a-z.
+The table shows the unadjusted score "absolute_score", and the grades for 26 students labelled a-z.
 Their grades were created by the following logic (I did this work using the statistical software SAS):

 if absolute_percent <= .60 then absolute_grade='F ';